sithmel/sistema/README.md

 ## ResourceDependencies and context

 In the previous example we open a database connection every time we need a dbConnection.
-Some dependencies are better to be created once and then reused.
-And in the case of a database connection we also have to close the connection:
+Dependencies like that should behave like _resources_: they are created once, used as many times as needed and then disposed (for example closing the database connection).
+They are called resourceDependencies:

 ```js
 const { ResourceDependency } = require("sistema")